-On February 23, 2004, Avista Corporation (Avista; Company) filed an Application with the Idaho Public Utilities Commission (Commission) regarding the proposed sale by Avista of its ownership interest in the Skookumchuck dam, hydroelectric plant and related facilities (Skookumchuck) to 2677588 Washington, LLC (Washington, LLC).
+On February 23, 2004, Avista Corporation (Avista; Company) filed an Application with the Idaho Public Utilities Commission (Commission) regarding the proposed sale by Avista of its ownership interest in the Skookumchuck dam, hydroelectric plant and related facilities (Skookumchuck).
 Skookumchuck is a 1-megawatt (MW) generation facility located in the vicinity of Centralia, Washington on property adjacent to the Centralia Power Plant, a large coal-fired generating facility.
 Skookumchuck is co-owned by Avista Corporation, PacifiCorp, Public Utility District No. 1 of Snohomish County, Puget Sound Energy, Inc., City of Tacoma, City of Seattle, and Public Utility District No. of Grays Harbor County (collectively the "Owners").